Skip to main content

 Common mistakes to avoid

-As an American expat it’s easy to assume what works for UK investors will work for you, but that’s rarely the case.
+It’s easy to assume what works for UK investors will work for you, but that’s rarely the case.

 Here are some of the most common traps: